conda-forge/nteract-scrapbook-feedstock/README.md

 Installing nteract-scrapbook
 ============================

-Installing `nteract-scrapbook` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `scrapbook` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `nteract-scrapbook` can be installed with:
+Once the `conda-forge` channel has been enabled, `scrapbook` can be installed with:

 ```
-conda install nteract-scrapbook
+conda install scrapbook
 ```

-It is possible to list all of the versions of `nteract-scrapbook` available on your platform with:
+It is possible to list all of the versions of `scrapbook` available on your platform with:

 ```
-conda search nteract-scrapbook --channel conda-forge
+conda search scrapbook --channel conda-forge
 ```